trodemaster/packer-macOS-11/README.md

 * packer user creation and autologin
 * Clearing setup screens
 * Enable remotelogin system settings
-* Install Xcode & cli tools
+* Install Command Line Developer tools

 ## What's missing
-I'll give the community a few months to sort out any reasonable options for these.
-Not interested in creating a full MDM workflow here.
+Apple has removed the capability to automate the approval of system extensions via scripting tools.
 * Get rid of feedback assistant popup for beta releases
 * Approve VMware tools system extension and helper tool
-* Profile to adjust a bunch of settings

-## Building macOS 11 with this packer template
+## Building macOS 11+ with this packer template
 * Minimum packer version is 1.6.6
 * VMware Fusion 12.0 or greater